chroniclesofcode/chroniqueue/README.md

 After doing some research, the way I have chosen to solve this issue is to keep a local read_local and write_local variable, which is only modified by the thread using it (won't experience cache coherency issues...).
+Effectively, it lets the readers/writers see an older version of the queue until it is full or empty.

-This improved the runtime of my multithread test from 190ms average to ~23 second average.
+This improved the runtime of my multithread test from 190ms average to ~23 second average, as compared to the ~60ms runtime of boost.

 To be honest, I don't really know if I did anything wrong - such an improvement is incredible.
 This shows that cache coherency issues and cache alignment processes take an enormous amount of time/throughput.
 It is very important to optimize these